-When it’s hot outside, it’s best to water the strawberries either before 10 am or after 5 pm.
-This avoids the heat of the day and ensures that the strawberry plants will take up water without it evaporating.
+When it’s hot outside, it’s best to water the strawberries either before 10 AM or after 5 PM.
+It’ll avoid the heat of the day and ensure that the strawberry plants will absorb the water without it evaporating.

 As a general rule, the soil should be damp but not too dry or too wet.
 You can apply this method to most other plants too.

 2. Nitrogen Deficiency

 You might be watering the strawberry plants correctly but still find that the leaves are turning yellow or brown.
-This can also be an indication of a nitrogen deficiency in the soil.
+This can be an indication of a nitrogen deficiency in the soil.

-The best way to remedy this is to invest in a good fertilizer (view on amazon).
-This will add nitrogen and other essential elements for growth back into the soil.
+The best way to remedy this is to invest in a good fertilizer (view on Amazon).
+It’ll add nitrogen and other essential elements to promote growth in the soil.

-Perhaps one of the most pernicious issues that affect most plants is disease.
-There are many diseases that can affect plant growth and strawberries are no different.
+One of the most damaging issues that affect most plants is disease.
+Many diseases can affect plant growth, and strawberries are no different.